toda-lab/pygplib/README.rst

   assignments.
 - Decode the result into an assignment of first-order variables.

-Note: the current version remains in an experimental stage.

 Documentation
 =============

-For installation, examples, tutorials, and so one, please see `online documentation <https://pygplib.readthedocs.io/en/latest/>`__ .
+For installation, examples, tutorials, and so on, please see `online documentation <https://pygplib.readthedocs.io/en/latest/>`__ .

 Citation